Steven Ward (TV personality): Career

-After graduation, Ward worked as a mortgage broker during the refinance boom of the 2000s.
+After graduating from Drexel University, Ward worked as a mortgage broker during the refinance boom of the 2000s.

 Ward began his training as a matchmaker at a very young age.
 Shortly after graduating college he joined his mother JoAnn Ward in her private Philadelphia area based matchmaking business, It's About Time!
 Master Matchmaker.
 He soon rebranded the company, Master Matchmakers and expanded the business throughout the Mid Atlantic.

 In 2007, High Noon Entertainment approached Ward to develop a dating show.
 In 2008, Drew Barrymore's Flower Films and High Noon Entertainment hired Ward to host VH1 Tough Love.
 Ward hosted several seasons of the show.

-In 2009, Ward co-authored a book with his mom titled Crash Course in Love.
-The book was published by Pocket Books, a division of Simon and Schuster.
+In 2009, Ward co-authored a book with his mother, Crash Course in Love, which was published by Pocket Books, a division of Simon and Schuster.

-In April 2012, Ward was nominated by George Tsetsekos, dean of the LeBow College of Business for Drexel University to be one Philadelphia Business Journal's 40 Under 40, in its 22nd year, which recognizes local young professionals for outstanding success and contributions to their community.
+In April 2012, Ward was nominated as one Philadelphia Business Journal's "40 Under 40", which recognizes local young professionals for outstanding success and contributions to the Philadelphia community.
 The winners were selected from more than 250 nominations.
+On September 13, 2013, Ward launched a prototype of a free mobile application, Love Lab on Android and iOS in an effort to verify online dating with knowledge based authentication, background checks and video chat.
+As one of 24 participants in a venture capitalist pitch competition called, Node Jam, Love Lab won the crowd favorite award on a promise to rebuild the application using a MEAN Stack.
+In March 2014, Ward founded LoveLab.com INC as a Delaware C-corp.

+In April 2014, he formally partnered with Jon Kraft, a Founder of Pandora Radio and Girish Venkat, the original Chief Software Architect at Stamps, through their development firm, LiftOff LLC.
+On February 11, 2015, a new Love Lab was launched for iOS, including facial recognition, background checks, ephemeral messaging, and more.
+In October 2017, Ward announced that he had launched a new startup, Authenticating.com, which provides developer tools for identity verification and fraud prevention.
+His first customer was publicly traded, Canada based, Namaste Technologies.
+On April 1, 2022, Authenticating.com was rebranded as Authenticate.

-Ward has served as a spokesperson for brands such as Pantene (Procter & Gamble) and Crowne Plaza Hotels (Intercontinental Hotel Group) and has also spoken to college audiences at Ohio State University, Slippery Rocky University, Chapman University, University of California Long Beach, University of California Irvine and Drexel University as well as to business leaders and audiences in casinos and venues of the like.
-On March 23, 2019 he spoke in a lightning talk at the 2019 Know Conference on "Building Better Trust Scores".
+Ward has served as a spokesperson for brands, including Pantene Procter & Gamble and Crowne Plaza Hotels (IHG Hotels & Resorts) and has spoken to college audiences at Ohio State University, Slippery Rock University, Chapman University, University of California, Long Beach, University of California, Irvine, and Drexel University and to business leaders and audiences in casinos and other venues.
+On March 23, 2019, he spoke in a lightning talk at the 2019 Know Conference on "Building Better Trust Scores".